muskanktk/AI-Mentor-Study-Assistant/README.md

 ## 🙋 FAQ

 **Q: Do I need an OpenAI key?**
-A: No, just your pdf to upload.
+A: Yes, in order for AI to properly summarize the pdf.

 **Q: Does it work with scanned PDFs?**
 A: It works best with text-based PDFs.
 Scanned PDFs may require additional OCR processing.